sasquatch678/A-Painted-World---Remastered/README.md

 ### Disclaimer

-Owing to the need to clean master files and certain limitations with Wabbajack, A Painted World only supports **English Steam** versions of Oblivion GOTY Deluxe edition.
-**GOG and other Languages are not supported**.

 Only Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and A Painted World.